tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

+= 3.0.11 =
+* **New feature:** Add "Network wide settings" in "Plugin settings" section and "Site List" tab on "Network Admin" dashboard menu.

 = 3.0.10 =
 * **New feature:** Add "Block badly-behaved bots and crawlers" in "Front-end target settings" section that validates the frequency of request.
 * **Improvement:** Add a help link to the document for some sections.